 \subsection{Experiment Setup}

-To illustrate the inherent challenges of Active Goal Recognition (AGR), even within a simplified navigation domain we evaluate several algorithms.
+We evaluate several algorithms on the previously described grid world domain to illustrate the inherent challenges of AGR.
 To systematically vary the difficulty of the task, we manipulate two key factors: grid size and the initial distance between the actor and the observer.
 We consider two grid sizes: a small grid ($10 \times 10$) and a large grid ($20 \times 20$).
-For each grid size we test three levels of initial actor-observer distances: easy (3 cells), normal (5 cells), and hard (10 cells).
-For the small grid, the hard distance was reduced to 7 due to space constraints.
+For each grid size we test three levels of initial actor-observer distances: easy (3 cells), normal (5 cells), and hard (7 cells in small grid and 10 cells in large grid).

-The observer's field of view (FoV) is fixed at 5 cells.
+The observer's Field of View (FoV) is fixed at five cells.
 In the easy condition, the actor often falls within the observer’s initial FoV, making it observable from the start.
 In contrast, under the hard condition, the actor starts far enough away that it is initially unobservable.
-These combinations yield a total of $2 \times 3 = 6$ unique environment configurations.
+These combinations yield a total of six unique environment configurations.

-For each configuration, we generate 10 random grid layouts, each with static obstacles.
+For each configuration, we generate ten random grid layouts, each with static obstacles.
 To simulate imperfect behavior and induce goal ambiguity, each layout includes a hidden cost map for the actor, encouraging suboptimal paths.
-For each layout, we then create 5 distinct task instances.
+For each layout, we then create five distinct task instances.
 In each instance, we randomly sample three goal candidates $\mathcal{G}$ and randomly select one as the actor’s true goal $g^*$.
 The actor’s starting position $s_0$ is randomly assigned.
-The observer’s starting position $u_0$ is then placed at the specified distance from the actor (according to the configuration), and its initial orientation is set to face the actor.
+The observer’s starting position $u_0$ is then placed at the specified distance from the actor according to the configuration, and its initial orientation is set to face the actor.
 Importantly, the observer has access only to the goal candidate set $\mathcal{G}$ and no other information about the actor’s internal state or behavior.
 Each episode concludes once the actor reaches its goal.